2015 Paris Terror Attacks Fast Facts

 -- Resident of Belgium.

--- One of three suicide bombers outside the Stade de France.
+-- Deceased.
+One of three suicide bombers outside the Stade de France.

 -- Resident of Belgium.